Wisconsin is a national leader in providing parents school choice options.

 Public School Choice:

 Wisconsin offers extensive choice within its public education system.
 The Education Commission of the States reports that Wisconsin has implemented two open enrollment policies: mandatory statewide inter-district open enrollment and a voluntary inter-district and intra-district open enrollment policy.
-The Center for Education Reform reports that Wisconsin has an average charter school law.
-As of 2010, over 40,500 students were enrolled in the state’s 233 public charter schools.

 Private School Choice:

 Wisconsin has provided private school choice to its students for more than 20 years.
 The Milwaukee Parental Choice Program, enacted in 1990, provides scholarships to low-income students living in the Milwaukee Public School District.
 As of 2011, this program has been expanded, and over 24,000 students participated in 2013.
 The Racine Parental Private School Choice Program was launched in 2011 to provide scholarships to students in the Racine school district to attend a private school of their choice.
 In 2013, nearly 500 students received scholarships, with preference given to students from low-income families.